 I received a generous sample of this vintage parfum from a sealed bottle.
 This smells like springtime!
 The pungent bergamot and zesty verbena are the first notes that I detect.
 Next the herbaceous lavender and rosemary burst forth through the citrus notes.
 Followed by a light floral heart of sweet jasmine and ylang ylang.
 Though noted in the fragrance pyramid, I do not get any rose.
 As the perfume dries down, the familiar Guerlain musk is revealed in a gauzy veil of powdery orris root.
 The perfume is very fleeting and dissipates quickly (within 10 minutes) leaving a subtle trace of the delicate floral notes on my skin.

 Recently, I was able to obtain another sample from my good friend Alexandra Star, who has lots of rare antique Guerlain treasures in her etsy shop, Parfums de Paris.
 If you are interested in experiencing the spicy herbs and florals of Guerlain's Rue de la Paix, stroll on over to her shop and take a look around.
-I will do a proper review on this sample soon.
 My first impression is the perfume is very sweet, which I love, plus a playdoh note from piperonal, a synthetic heliotrope note, layered with roses, bubblegum notes from jasmin sambac, dusty orris and softened florals with a cozy musk base.
 It reminds me of an antique sachet full of powdered orris root and dried rose petals.
+Scroll down to read my review in the Scent Profile.

 American Hebrew and Jewish Tribune - Volume 116, Issue 22, 1925: